Indiana Hoosiers: Men's ice hockey

+Indiana University also maintains a club hockey team that competes in the Division III Indiana Collegiate Hockey Conference of the ACHA.

 Men's rugby

 The IU Men's Rugby Club competes in the Big Ten Universities conference, which is part of D1A Rugby – USA Rugby's elite division of college rugby.
 The Hoosiers finished the 2016–17 season ranked #7.

 The club was founded in 1962 and played its first game against the Notre Dame Rugby Football Club.
 Head Coach Sarasopa Enari arrived to the program in 1994 and has led the team to many notable achievements.

 IU reached its first national semifinal in 1998.
 In 2011 they finished the season ranked 11th.
 In 2013, IU won the Big Ten Championship match 58–38 over Michigan.
 In 2015, Indiana defeated Ohio State 34–14 to win another BTU Championship game.
 Following the conference championship victory, IU achieved a milestone 38–34 win over Kutztown University in the ACRC Bowl Series.
 This capped a perfect 12-0 Fall 2015 campaign.
 The Hoosiers finished the season ranked 5th in the country in the D1A rankings.
 In the 2016-17 IU won another Big Ten Rugby Championship and fell to 4-time national champions BYU in a D1A quarterfinal.

 Indiana has also been successful in rugby sevens, particularly in the Collegiate Rugby Championship, a tournament broadcast live by NBC every June from Subaru Park in the Philadelphia metropolitan area.
 Indiana has competed in the CRC on 4 occasions since 2010.
 IU finished tied for 5th overall in 2015 after going 3–0 in pool play.
 The pool play victory over Clemson was the first IU Rugby game played on national television (NBCSN).
 In 2017 the Hoosiers reached the CRC semifinal before losing to 5-time champions Cal 29–14.

 The IU Men's Rugby Club has been hailed as the top "true club rugby team" in the country for its victories over programs who offer scholarships or benefit from their athletic departments, including Kutztown, Life, Davenport, and Notre Dame.